-The transition from preschool to primary school is when a child moves from participating in preschool to becoming a student in primary school.
-The Ministry of Education, Culture, Research, and Technology (2023) explains in detail that the transitional class is implemented in kindergarten or equivalent classes from Class B to primary school Grade 2, guided by the Child Development Achievement Standard (STPPA).
-This is based on the assumption that early childhood encompasses children aged 0-8.
+The transition from preschool to primary school is a process where a child moves from being a participant in preschool to becoming a student in primary school.
+The Ministry of Education, Culture, Research, and Technology (2023) explains in detail that the transitional class is implemented in Kindergarten or equivalent classes from Class B to primary school Grade 2, guided by the Child Development Achievement Standard (STPPA).
+This is based on the assumption that early childhood encompasses children aged 0-8 years.
 This policy aligns with the independent curriculum advocated by the government (Yuliantina et al., 2023).
-Additionally, referring to the circular on early childhood education and elementary and secondary education number 0759/C/HK.04.01/2023 regarding strengthening PAUD to SD, it emphasizes: 1) no literacy test during enrollment; 2) introduction period for new students and planning of learning according to the child's needs; 3) conducting enjoyable and test-free learning.
-Based on the above description, this reinforcement serves as a solid foundation for children to adapt to and enjoy the dynamics of learning in school, avoiding monotony and strict rules.
+Additionally, referring to the circular on early childhood education and elementary and secondary education number 0759/C/HK.04.01/2023 regarding strengthening PAUD to SD, it emphasizes: 1) no literacy test during enrollment, 2) introduction period for new students and planning of learning according to the child's needs, 3) conducting enjoyable and test-free learning.
+Based on the above description, this reinforcement serves as a solid foundation for children to adapt and enjoy the dynamics of learning in school, avoiding monotony and strict rules.

 Today, the benefits of implementing preschool are widely recognized and felt by various segments of society.
 Parents acknowledge that early childhood education has a noble function and responsibility towards their children, helping them build and develop their potential (Sanusi & Khaerunnisa, 2022).
-Preschool can positively impact a child's physical and spiritual development, fostering self-identity and maximizing their interests and talents for transformation and improvement (Rofi'ah et al., 2023).
-The awareness of the importance of PAUD aligns with government regulations and policies, evident in the issuance of laws such as Child Protection Law No. 23 of 2002 and Article 28 of Law No. 20 of 2003 regarding the national education system, leading to the establishment of the Directorate of Early Childhood Education.
-Therefore, based on the above description, the government shows genuine attention and aims to foster the development of ECE, hoping it contributes significantly to advancing early childhood education.
+Preschool can have positive impacts on a child's physical and spiritual development, fostering self-identity and maximizing their interests and talents for transformation and improvement (Rofiah et al., 2023).
+The awareness of the importance of PAUD aligns with government regulations and policies, evident in the issuance of laws such as the Child Protection Law No. 23 of 2001 and Article 28 of Law No. 20 of 2003 regarding the national education system, leading to the establishment of the Directorate of Early Childhood Education.
+Therefore, based on the above description, the government shows genuine attention and aims to foster the development of ECE, hoping it contributes significantly to the advancement of early childhood education.

 The contextualization of these policies aims to realize healthy and developed early childhood through community empowerment, cross-sectoral improvement, health management funding, and the development of science and technology (Kurniawan et al., 2023).
-With clear guidelines, structures, and goals, it is expected to contribute meaningfully to the progress of early childhood education, specifically in creating a quality institution that must be considered.
+With clear guidelines, structures, and goals, it is expected to contribute meaningfully to the progress of early childhood education, specifically in creating a quality institution that cannot be underestimated.